warinium/test/privacy-policy-DISPATCH.md

 # Privacy Policy

 ## Introduction
-DISPATCH News respects your privacy and is committed to protecting your data.
+DISPATCH respects your privacy and is committed to protecting your data.
 This Privacy Policy explains how we collect, use, and protect your information when you use our application.

 ## Data We Collect
 We only collect data necessary to improve your experience and ensure the application functions correctly.
 Specifically, we collect: